In 2021, Big Tech may have finally gotten too big | DW | 28.12.2021

 Less than a month after Lina Khan was sworn in at the FTC, Jeff Bezos retired as CEO of Amazon.
 Twitter founder Jack Dorsey also stepped away from his leadership role at that company.
 Of the major US tech companies, Zuckerberg is the only founder still in an active management role.

-"Removing themselves from the frontline is already one sign of nervousness," said Fanta, who expects to see major legislation next year out of the US, where reining in Big Tech has become a bipartisan issue.
+"Removing themselves from the front line is already one sign of nervousness," said Fanta, who expects to see major legislation in 2022 out of the United States, where reining in Big Tech has become a bipartisan issue.

 As for what else the new year holds, neither regulators nor Big Tech show signs of backing down.
 Voices in the tech sphere fighting in the name of public good have gotten louder, but the Big Tech lobby is still strong.